glebosotov/inno-connect-module/README.md

 ### iOS (UIKit / SwiftUI)

-1. Add this repository as a submodule to your project
+1. Add this repository as a submodule to your project and run `flutter pub get inside`
 2. Update Podfile
     - Add this at the end